 Are you already practicing any of these principles or visions?

 We value more humane leadership which considers people as people (not resources) and really cares about the growth of professionals, providing a friendly environment for people to work “with” them and not “to” them.
-If SAFe has leadership as the base then Management 3.0 has the leadership present in mindset, behavior, attitudes, environment and in people.

 Is it hard to change?
 Yes!
 Of course it is!